At the park we host Taja, the female, and Gabriel the male

-Its tail is its principal asset in the mountains
+Its tail is its main asset in the mountain

-The snow leopard's tail accounts for 75% of the length of its body, generally 90 cm to 1 m.
-It's the tail that helps the snow leopard keep its balance on dangerous cliffs.
-It serves as a counter weight when the animal ascends.
+The snow leopard’s tail measures at least 75% of the length of its body, generally from 90 cm to 1 m.
+The tail helps the leopard keep its balance on dangerous ledges, and it works like a balance pole during ascents.

-- It can kill prey that weighs up to 3 times its weight
+It can kill prey up to 3 times its weight.

 Keep up hope

-Snow leopards sometimes attack domestic herds.
-Since the financial situation of the farmers in these regions is often precarious, they can be aggressive towards the predators of their herds.
-Conscious of this situation, rescue associations help the farmers construct protective pens if they commit to not killing the predators!
+Snow leopards sometimes attack herds of livestock.
+The financial situation of farmers in these regions is often precarious, and they are sometimes aggressive toward the predators of their herds.
+Aware of these issues, conservation associations help shepherds build protective pens if they commit to not killing the predators!